Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

    pit# export PS1='\u@\H \D{%Y-%m-%d} \t \w # '
    ```

 1. Set up the site-link, enabling SSH to work.
-The administrator or CI/CD agent can reconnect with SSH after this step.
+You can reconnect with SSH after this step.
    > **`NOTICE REGARDING DHCP`** If your site's network authority or network administrator has already provisioned an IPv4 address for your master node(s) external NIC(s), **then skip this step**.

    1. Setup Variables: